ihmeuw/vivarium_gates_mncnh/README.rst

 Once you have conda installed, you should open up your normal shell (if you're on linux or OSX) or the ``git bash`` shell if you're on windows.
 You'll then make an environment, clone this repository, then install all necessary requirements.
-Users can either create an environment but running 'source environment.sh' which will automatically create and active a conda envrionment.
+Users can either create an environment bh running 'source environment.sh' which will automatically create and active a conda envrionment.
 The environment.sh script has extra options for users.
 To see these options, pass the -h flag.
 Alternatively, users can manually create and install requirements as follows::